How To Give Kitchen Countertops A New Look With Thrifted Decor

 If you are new to our series, we are friends who share a love for vintage and thrifted decorating.

-We all live in different parts of the country, but we come together once a month to share thrift store shopping ideas and how to decorate with your treasures.
+We all live in different parts of the country, but we come together once a month to share thrift store shopping ideas and tips for decorating with our treasures.

 Budget Thrifted Countertop Decor